abinit/abinit/doc/tutorial/paral_dfpt.md

 5 bands), if you have access to 5120 computing cores.
 However, the sequential parts of the code dominate at a much, much lower value.
 Indeed, the sequential parts is actually a few percents of the code on one processor, depending on the machine you run.
-The speed-up might saturate beyond 4 and 8 (depending on the machine).
+The speed-up might saturate beyond 8...16 (depending on the machine).
+Note that the number of processors that you use for this second step is independent of the number of processors that you used for the first step.
+The only relevant information from the first step is the *_WFK file.

 First copy the output of the ground-state calculation so that it can be used as the input of the DFPT calculation: